 For us in the language services field, translators & interpreters perform quite different roles.

-Translation = written
+Translation = written language

 The word ‘translation’ has various meanings, the broadest of which is simply converting something from one form to another, as in the translation of theory into practice.